Sathyaraj-dev/reactjs-interview-preparation/README.md

 - Enhances user experience, especially for apps with heavy data fetching.

 Keep your API calls efficient and your app responsive!

+**What Do the Caret (^) and Tilde (~) Symbols Mean in package.json? **

+Caret (^): Updates minor and patch versions.
+Example: "react": "^17.0.0" upgrades to 17.0.1 or 17.1.0, but not 18.0.0.
+Ideal for new features and fixes without breaking changes.
+Tilde (~): Updates patch versions only.
+Example: "react": "~17.0.0" upgrades to 17.0.1, but not 17.1.0.
+Best for bug fixes while avoiding new features.
+Why it matters: These symbols keep your app stable while allowing safe updates.